 Bees generally swarm during the spring and summer months and they tend to swarm in the heat of the day.
 Watch this video that deals with an active beehive in a chimney in Northern California.
 And no, this is not our company!

-If you catch a swarm of bees within the first day, before they start building a hive, the best thing to do is start a fire immediately, even if it’s 100 degrees outside.
+If you catch a swarm of bees within the first hour or two, before they start building a hive, the best thing to do is start a fire immediately, even if it’s 100 degrees outside.

-If you wait more than a day, the bees will have had time to build a hive.
+If you wait more than a few hours, the bees will have had time to build a hive.
 Then, if you light the fire, you may smoke out your house and melt the hive into nothing but a puddle of melted wax and honey.

 This melted wax and honey will land behind the damper in an area called the smoke shelf where it’s very difficult to remove.

 Once you’ve had a problem with bees, you will be more likely to continue having a problem with bees because bees leave behind pheromones.
 Even if a hive is removed, the pheromones are left behind to attract future bees.

 When finding a bee company, make sure that they REMOVE the hive and not simply kill the bees, leaving the hive behind.
 We do not have the equipment nor the training to remove bee hives.

 Ideally, if at all possible, ask if the bee hive can be re-located instead of killed.
 Bees are an important part of the eco-system and food chain.
 We need bees in order to pollinate our food crops.
 Killing a hive when it can be relocated instead is better for everyone.

 Make sure that the bee company removes the hive GOING UP.
 Do not allow them to push the bee hive down.
 Pushing the hive down shoves it into the offset area behind the damper (known as the smoke shelf), which makes it almost impossible to remove.
 This may also completely block the damper so that the damper can’t open to access the dead bee hive.